 The city itself is Hoonah, which has a mainly Tlingit population of under 1000.
 Hoonah is easily accessible and will give you an excellent chance to talk to Tlingit natives and learn about their culture.

-Icy Strait Point- Things to do and One-Day Icy Strait Point Itinerary
+Icy Strait Point- Things to Do and One-Day Icy Strait Point Itinerary

 Spend the Morning on the Water

-Half a day is enough time to spend in Hoonah, so start your day seeing the wildlife and natural beauty of Icy Strait Point.
+Half a day is enough time to spend in Hoonah, so start your day by seeing the wildlife and natural beauty of Icy Strait Point.

 Icy Point Strait Excursions